Dispersal of invasive species by ballast water: Ballast water

 The purpose of ballast water is to provide transverse stability, improve propulsion and maneuverability, and to compensate for weight loss due to fuel and water consumption.
 Approximately 10 billion tons of ballast water is transported each year, accounting for 90% of our world trade.
 Typically, ballast water discharge contains a variety of biological materials including non-native, invasive, and exotic species that can cause extensive ecological and economic damage to aquatic ecosystems.

 Throughout this process, large ships withdraw up to 20 million gallons of water at their specific loading ports.
 Including native species; both plant and animal, before disposing them at their next destination.
 However, when these invasive species are unloaded, specific conditions like temperature, salinity, lack of resources, and predator-to-prey competition affects how foreign species survive in non-native habitats.
 These factors cause stress within the ecosystems, throwing off ecological and environmental balance.

 As new species are introduced to non-native ecosystems, interspecific competition often becomes more intense.
-If native species are outcompeted by invasive species, it can affect the established predator-prey relationships within that region, possibly having disruptive effects on the wider food web.
+If native species are out-competed by invasive species, it can affect the established predator-prey relationships within that region, possibly having disruptive effects on the wider food web.